CETIN network goes green - cetin.bg

-Yettel Bulgaria and CETIN Bulgaria, part of the PPF Telecom Group, work together on the implementation of the Group's Sustainability Strategy.
-In August 2022, PPF Telecom Group has publicly committed to set targets for the reduction of greenhouse gas emissions in accordance with the Science Based Targets Initiative (SBTi).
+Yettel Bulgaria and CETIN Bulgaria, part of the PPF Telecom Group, work together to implement the Group's Sustainability Strategy.
+In August 2022, PPF Telecom Group publicly committed to set targets for the reduction of greenhouse gas emissions in accordance with the Science Based Targets Initiative (SBTi).
 At the moment, the Group is preparing a comprehensive strategy to allow the reduction of greenhouse gas emissions.
-The agreement between Yettel Bulgaria, CETIN Bulgaria and Electrohold Trade is the first major step in the companies' decarbonization program.
+The agreement between Yettel Bulgaria, CETIN Bulgaria, and Electrohold Trade is the first major step in the companies' decarbonization program.

-“The electricity used to cover the business needs of a company is one of the major contributors of carbon emissions in the telecom industry.
+“The electricity used to cover a company's business needs is one of the major contributors to carbon emissions in the telecom industry.
 Therefore, the agreement with Electrohold will bring Yettel closer to the implementation of its decarbonization plans and to having a completely green network powered by renewable sources," said Jason King, CEO of Yettel.
-"This deal is an extremely important aspect of the implementation of Yettel Bulgaria's ESG strategy."
+"This deal is an extremely important aspect of implementing Yettel Bulgaria's ESG strategy."

 "This landmark deal is an important milestone in our partnership with Electrohold and a huge step towards reducing our environmental footprint.
 We hope that with this project we are to become a role model when it comes to doing business in a modern and sustainable way," said Petar Mudrinich, CEO of CETIN Bulgaria.

-Yettel Bulgaria, part of the PPF Group, is a telecommunications company providing connectivity to over 3 million users with people, devices and businesses.
-During its 20-year history on the Bulgarian market, the company has built a strong reputation as a pioneer in the field of wireless networks.
-Today, Yettel Bulgaria has more than 1,800 employees, has over 180 retail stores, and its mobile network covers over 99% of Bulgaria's population.
+Yettel Bulgaria, part of the PPF Group, is a telecommunications company providing connectivity to over 3 million users with people, devices, and businesses.
+During its 20-year history in the Bulgarian market, the company has built a strong reputation as a pioneer in the field of wireless networks.
+Today, Yettel Bulgaria has more than 1,800 employees, over 180 retail stores, and its mobile network covers over 99% of Bulgaria's population.